grafana/grafana/docs/sources/administration/team-management/_index.md

 1. Sign in to Grafana as an organization administrator or a team administrator.
 1. Hover your cursor over the **Configuration** (gear) icon in the side menu and click **Teams**.
 1. Click the name of the team for which you want to add or modify team member permissions.
-1. In the team member list, find and click the user or service account that you want to change.
+1. In the team member list, find and click the user that you want to change.
 You can use the search field to filter the list if necessary.
 1. Click the **Permission** list, and then click the new user permission level.

 ![Change team member permissions](/static/img/docs/manage-users/change-team-permissions-7-3.png)

 ## Remove a team member

-You can remove a team member when you no longer want to apply team permissions to the user or service account.
+You can remove a team member when you no longer want to apply team permissions to the user

 ### Before you begin